MariaSyed/RoutePlanner/README.md

 ### Run on Android Device/Emulator

-Note: Metro bundler does not behave as it should when started with `react-native`, hence steps 2 and 3 are necessary.
+Note: Metro bundler does not behave as it should when started with `react-native`, hence steps 3 and 4 are necessary.

 1. Connect physical Android device or have Android emulator ready
-2. `react-native run-android`
+2. Run `react-native run-android`
-3. Close metro bunder that starts and run `npm start` in project
+3. Close metro bunder that starts and run `npm start` in project root
 4. Reload app to load files from bundler that you have started

 ## Project Structure